-Backstop: We would be outside of the CAP and would be free to implement our own domestic agricultural policy as per any policies stemming from the Agriculture Bill.Return to menu Share this link
+Irish / Northern Irish Protocol: Northern Ireland would be outside of the CAP and would be free to implement its own domestic agricultural policy as per any policies stemming from the UK’s Agriculture Bill.Return to menu

-Can we enter into new Free Trade Agreements (FTAs) during the transition or during backstop?
+Can we enter into new Free Trade Agreements (FTAs) during the implementation period or during backstop?

-Transition: We can negotiate FTAs but we cannot sign or implement these agreements.
-Any agreements negotiated would have to come into force after the transition.
+The UK can negotiate FTA’s but we cannot sign or implement these agreements.
+Any agreements negotiated would have to come into force after the implementation period.

-Will EU FTAs continue to apply to the UK during the transition period or the backstop?
+Will EU FTAs continue to apply to the UK during the implementation period or the backstop?

 What is the Political Declaration?